-Therefore, it helps the English speakers to be competitive in the job market, get higher education overseas and help to build networking in the digital world.
+Therefore, it helps English speakers to be competitive in the job market, get higher education overseas and help to build networking in the digital world.
 If for some reason, you are not able to communicate in English then, you can take the assistance of any professional translation company.
 They will make your stay in English-speaking countries in Europe comfortable and successful.

 Before getting into the details of these countries, let’s have a look at the history of this amazing language.

 History of English Language

 English is a West Germanic language.
-It is from the group of Indo-European languages which is closely related to German, Frisian and Dutch languages that are Flemish and Belgium.
-It originated from England and is one of the dominant languages of the world.
+It is from the group of Indo-European languages which is closely related to German, Frisian and Dutch languages are Flemish and Belgium.
+It originated in England and is one of the dominant languages of the world.
 This is why people called it lingua Franca.

 As English belongs to the Indo-European family of languages, it is related to many other languages that people speak in Europe.
-The Proto-Indo-European was the parent tongue of English.
+Proto-Indo-European was the parent tongue of English.
 Nomads spoke it for 5,000 years when they roamed the southeast plains of Europe.
 The Germanic group originated from the ancient languages and is divided into three regional groups.

-North group that consists of languages like Faroese, Swedish, Danish, Norwegian, and Icelandic.
+North group consists of languages like Faroese, Swedish, Danish, Norwegian, and Icelandic.
 The West group contains languages like English, Frisian, Dutch, and German whereas the East group consists of languages like Vandal, Gothic and Burgundian.

 German is a conservative language however it is related to English because it has a system of inflections.
 On the other hand, the Frisian language that people speak in the Dutch province and the islands off the west coast of Schleswig is closely related to modern English.

 Proto-Indo-European languages are inflected and synthetic whereas modern English is analytic.
 The English language has taken many loanwords over the time of thousand years from the inflected languages like Greek, Latin, Sanskrit, Vietnamese and Chinese.